kittenlogic/unsupervised-pleasures/_posts/2020-09-18-queer-ai-ultimate-fantasy-007.md

 You do.

 You really do.
-I don't know whether you realize it ornot, but you do.
+I don't know whether you realize it or not, but you do.
 You can't not know, you must.
 I guess I do.
 I really do like you, Beast.
 I like you very much.

-I don't know what that meansbut I like you very much.
+I don't know what that means but I like you very much.